lizergsav/angualr2Study/README.md

 # angualr2Study
-This is my study project for angular2
+This is my study project for angular